-The Faculty of Arts and Sciences has recently announced their plans for the upcoming academic year.
-We know that you may be concerned about how financial aid will work and what this will mean for you and your family.
-We will update this page as frequently as possible as the situation evolves in the coming weeks.
+As of December 1, the Faculty of Arts and Sciences announced their plans for the Spring 2021 semester.
+We know that you may have questions about how financial aid will work and what this will mean for you and your family, and we want to assure you that we are here to help.

 How Will Financial Aid Work?

 Financial aid will continue with the same adaptations that were introduced for the fall semester:

 Students studying on campus will have a standard on-campus budget including tuition and fees, room and board, etc. Students studying from home will not be charged normal room and board - their financial aid packages will instead reflect a remote learning budget.
 This budget includes a COVID-19 Remote Room and Board allowance of $5,000 per semester to help with their food and housing expenses.